ajuna-network/SubstrateNetApi/README.md

 ```
 #### Add a custom type

+Adding a custome type consist of two steps.

+* 1. Step
-To be able to add a custom type you need to first add it as a class inheriting [IType](https://github.com/dotmog/SubstrateNetApi/blob/origin/SubstrateNetApi/Model/Types/IType.cs), or you can use following abstract classes:
+Add the custom type as class inheriting from [IType](https://github.com/dotmog/SubstrateNetApi/blob/origin/SubstrateNetApi/Model/Types/IType.cs), or using one of the following abstract classes:

 - [BaseType](https://github.com/dotmog/SubstrateNetApi/blob/origin/SubstrateNetApi/Model/Types/BaseType.cs)
   BaseType is for basic implementation of a type that represents one value, like a [Hash](https://github.com/dotmog/SubstrateNetApi/blob/origin/SubstrateNetApi/Model/Types/Base/Hash.cs) or a [U8](https://github.com/dotmog/SubstrateNetApi/blob/origin/SubstrateNetApi/Model/Types/Base/U8.cs).